Szepes County: The pawning of Szepes towns and the Province of 13 Szepes Towns

-The remaining 11 of the former 24 Szepes towns, which created the "Province/Union of 11 Szepes towns" in 1412, were not able to maintain their privileges.
+The remaining 11 of the former 24 Szepes towns, which created the Province of 11 Szepes Towns in 1412, were not able to maintain their privileges.
 As early as 1465 they were fully incorporated into the Szepes county, i.e. they became subjects of the lords of the Spiš Castle.
 Some of them gradually turned into simple villages and lost their German privileges.
 Having privileges from both the Polish and the Hungarian crowns gave the "Province of 13" to significant commercial advantages over Lőcse (present-day Levoča) and other towns in the "Province of 11".

 The pawned territories remained politically a part of the Kingdom of Hungary (and of its Esztergom diocese), while the revenue from the territories went to Poland.
 Poland also held some administrative powers in the area and was entitled to appoint a governor/administrator (starosta) for the territories, with his seat in Lubló, to manage them economically (especially to collect tax revenues) and to position guards at important road crossings even outside the pawned territories.
 One of the first Polish governors of Szepes was the famous knight Zawisza Czarny.
 Due to their complex political and economic status (German towns with Slovak subjects), the towns prospered economically.

 Attempts of the Kingdom of Hungary to repay the debt (most notably in 1419, 1426, and 1439) failed and later the will (or ability) to pay declined.
 After alleged mistreatment of the towns – especially by Teodor Konstanty Lubomirski, Maria Josepha of Austria (queen consort of August III of Poland), and Count Heinrich Brühl – Maria Theresa of Austria decided to recover them by force.
 She took advantage of the Polish noble insurrections in the second half of the 18th century and occupied the towns in 1769 (with the apparent consent of the then Polish king Stanislaus II of Poland) without debt repayment.
 This act was confirmed by the First Partition of Poland in 1772.
 In 1773, the pawn was cancelled.
-In 1778, the 13 towns regained their privileges of 1271, the privileges were extended to the other three previously pawned towns, and this newly formed entity was named "Province of 16 Szepes towns".
+In 1778, the 13 towns regained their privileges of 1271, the privileges were extended to the other three previously pawned towns, and this newly formed entity was named the Province of 16 Szepes Towns.
 The capital of the province was Igló, also known as Neudorf and later as Spišská Nová Ves.
 However, the privileges were gradually reduced and some 100 years later only religious and cultural rights remained.
 Finally, the province was dissolved altogether and incorporated into Szepes county in 1876.